SoniaHashim/runtimesystems/log.md

 - Comparing [Lua to Python](http://lua-users.org/wiki/LuaVersusPython) and comparing [Lua to JS](https://www.mediawiki.org/wiki/User:Sumanah/Lua_vs_Javascript) and [learning Lua v.
 JS](http://phrogz.net/lua/LearningLua_FromJS.html)

 - I think the best way to learn is to write a program (of course this won't be completely in the lua style).
 It's a start using what I learned in the tutorial from yesterday.
 I wrote a quick command line tic tac toe game.
+Here's the [game](../week0/tictactoe.lua)

+- Wrote a command line memory word game to familiarize myself with Lua: [Lua memory game](../week0/memory_puzzle.lua).
+Starting to get more comfortable with the syntax but still unsure of what constitutes the "Lua way" of writing code.

+[200421]

+- Troubleshooting workflow with teletype

+- Profilers
+	- Had a look at some of the profilers available for Lua (see [here](../week1/lua-runtimes-and-profilers.md)).
+		- Investigated the [pepperfish profiler](http://lua-users.org/wiki/PepperfishProfiler).
+The source code is [here](../week1/pepperfish_profiler.lua).
+	- Seems like most (if not all) of them are time-based (i.e. tells you how much time it takes to execute certain functions).
+Would be interesting to know if we can also investigate memory usage.
+	- Doesn't seem very hard to write your own profiler.
+Might be interesting to experiment with.